lara-martin/NLP-class/homeworks/grad.md

 ####  Computational Methods for Linguistic Subfields
 For this topic you will examine how computational/statistical models are developed to better explain (or mimic) linguistic phenomena/subfields.
-For example, you could explore computational approaches to phonol- ogy, morphology, syntax, semantics, or pragmatics—or any combination, e.g., morphosyntax, syntactic- semantic, phonology/morphology, typology, etc. (Try searching the [ACL Anthology](https://aclanthology.org/) for those terms.)
+For example, you could explore computational approaches to phonology, morphology, syntax, semantics, or pragmatics—or any combination, e.g., morphosyntax, syntactic- semantic, phonology/morphology, typology, etc. (Try searching the [ACL Anthology](https://aclanthology.org/) for those terms.)

 #### Natural Language Generation

-For this topic you will examine methodological and/or evaluation approaches for generating natural lan- guage.
-Classic examples of natural language generation include machine translation and abstractive sum- marization.
+For this topic you will examine methodological and/or evaluation approaches for generating natural language.
+Classic examples of natural language generation include machine translation and abstractive summarization.
 There’s an entire SIG on generation (SIGGEN) and conference (INLG) devoted to it.

 ####  Ethical Issues and Bias in NLP
 For this topic you will explore ethical concerns (and approaches for dealing with them) in NLP, and/or issues